 Festival Fringe 1-30 June 2025

-Beyond the daytime festivities, the festival will extend into the evening with Afterdark parties and events as part of a wider Fringe program, running from 1st - 30th June.
+Beyond the daytime festivities, the festival extended into the evening with Afterdark parties and events as part of a wider Fringe program, running from 1st - 30th June.

 Festival Fringe Events 2025